AJChapp/elm-chess/planning.md

 A chess board is 8 x 8 squares
 I think i will implement as one array on the model of 64 squareValues
+#### UPDATE:
+I think i am going to have to use 8 arrays of 8.
+This is to get an easy way to check if a piece would move off the board

 ## Piece Movement